While we try to pass along all

 Fall Sports: Age as of September 30 of that year.

-Winter Sports (Jr NBA): Age as of January 1 of that year.
+Winter Sports (Jr NBA): Age as of December 31 of current year.

 Spring Sports: Age as of April 1 of that year.